 There have been numerous instances of lithium ion batteries overheating and exploding causing fires.
 Lithium ion batteries are designed to store large amounts of energy per unit weight and are preferred for things like laptop computers and cell phones.
 In 2006, Dell computer recalled 4.1 million notebook Li-ion batteries and other manufacturers had recalls too.

-carried on aircraft by passengers.
+Please refer to the Canadian Air Transport Safety Authority website for the latest information with respect to carry on limits.
 Basically you can have a battery installed in a device (carry on or checked luggage) and you can have a spare in carry-on luggage if the terminals are covered.
 You cannot have loose lithium batteries in checked luggage.
 There are also size restrictions so that you cannot carry lithium batteries with a capacity over 300 watt-hours.
-See the FAQ page and chart from the FAA (pdf file
+See the CATSA page here

 The reason for these restrictions is due to the many battery incidents that have occurred such as:

 - 2007 Feb JFK International airport - battery fire in a carry-on passenger bag

 - 2006 May - fire in airplane on the ground from a spare Li ion battery in a computer bag.

 - 2004 April, Chicago- fire in passenger bag before being loaded onto the aircraft.
 Bag contained a cordless drill with a NiCd battery and the drill overheated when it got turned on.